vsingerxiaoice-rwkv/xiaoicesing-io/docs/ConfigurationSchemas.md

 4

-### variances_prediction_args.repeat_bins
+### variances_prediction_args.total_repeat_bins

-Number of repeating bins of each parameter in MultiVarianceDiffusion.
-Total repeating bins in MultiVarianceDiffusion are calculated as follows:
+Total number of repeating bins in MultiVarianceDiffusion.
+Repeating bins are distributed evenly to each variance parameter.
-$$
-B=N\times B'
-$$
-where $B'$ is the number of bins of each parameter, $N$ is the number of parameters.

 #### visibility

 variance